surifirstpin/biplus_documentation/docs/Visualization.md

   - Star
   - Line
   - Dash

-- **Show legend** displays the measures values of the chart.
-- **Position** Align the legend at top,bottom,left and right side of the chart.
 - **Reverse scale** it displays the reversible scale values of the radar chart.

 - **Show ticklabels** displays the points in y-axis.

 - **Show arc lines** points the dimension fields in radar chart.

 - **Arc field** select the dimension field to apply arc lines.

 - **Curve** it maximum and minimize the measure values.

 ## Bubble chart :